Soracom LTE-M Button Setup Guide

 3. Generate an Access key ID and Secret access key for the user.

-Register the AWS IAM credentials
+Register the AWS IAM Credentials

 Next, follow the instructions from the Using Funk to Send Data to Slack via AWS Lambda guide for registering the AWS IAM user credentials to Soracom.
 In general, you should: